 Now you can name your label policy and provide a description.

 Finally, review your policy.
-Click Done when everything is set.
+Click Submit and Done when everything is set.

 It might take up to 24 hours for the label policy to be effectively published.
 I’ve seen a label published in 50 minutes and 14 hours as well, so any value in between is also possible.
 You can check if they started working by using Outlook on the web or Word Online.